It's Fall BBQ Season! What's Grilling?

 The Kontrol tower top vent on the Big Joe I slides open when the lid is fully open.
 This issue has been dealt with nicely in the next two models with the patented Kontrol Tower Top Vent.
 While the first and second models have a simple yet sturdy cast iron cart and wheels, the cart for the Big Joe III has been upgraded to a heavy-duty galvanized steel build for enhanced support.
 The SloRoller hyperbolic chamber insert and stainless steel charcoal basket are also fine additions to the Big Joe III.

-• 2-tier Divide and Conquer flexible cooking system
+• Two-tier Divide-And-Conquer flexible cooking system

 • Regular top vent